jezzaw007/QMK_EK68_openrgb/README.md

 I then researched for the GMK67 firmware which you will find here, and then came across an archived project for GMK67 firmware here https://github.com/OdznArchives/OpenRGB-GMK67-Builds?tab=readme-ov-file

-How to flash firmware.
+How to flash firmware
-Ensure the mode selector is in wired mode not MAC or Windows wireless mode Hold the DEL key and insert the USB power cable to enter flash mode
+1. Ensure the mode selector is in wired mode not MAC or Windows wireless mode
+2. Hold the DEL key and insert the USB power cable to enter flash mode
+3. flash device, do not power off until completed

 Disclaimer:
 Flashing custom firmware may void your warranty, damage your device, or cause unexpected behavior.
 Proceed at your own risk.
 I take no responsibility for any harm, data loss, or malfunction resulting from the use of this firmware or associated instructions.